rug-ds-lab/BPMVerification/README.md

 ## Business process verification package
 The business process verification package provides generic verification tools for Petri net based business process models.
+The Petri net based business process models used are specified in the [BPMPetriNet](https://github.com/rug-ds-lab/BPMPetriNetv) package, which supports the standard [pnml](http://www.pnml.org/) place/transition net file format.

 The package provides the following functionality:
 * Generation of a declarative process specification describing the common behavior of one or more related [pnml](http://www.pnml.org/) process model variants.